 Architecture

-This page describes how Jaiph is built: repository layout of major subsystems, core components, compile and run pipelines, and runtime contracts (events, artifacts on disk, distribution).
-It is the map of the implementation.
-For workflow syntax and semantics, see the Language guide; this document stays on implementation boundaries.
+This page describes how Jaiph is built: the repository layout of the major subsystems, the core components, the compile and run pipelines, and the runtime contracts (events, artifacts on disk, and distribution).
+It stays on the implementation boundaries.
+For workflow syntax and semantics, see the Language guide.
+For the CI-enforced import-graph and deep-module rules that keep src/ analyzable by AI agents (and humans) under a bounded context budget, see Agent analyzability.

-Why this split: the transpiler turns each script block (and inline script bodies) into real files under scripts/ with a stable layout and JAIPH_SCRIPTS, while NodeWorkflowRuntime always executes from the AST (buildRuntimeGraph).
-That separation keeps bash entrypoints predictable for subprocesses without duplicating workflow logic in a second language.
+Jaiph separates script-file emission from workflow execution on purpose.
+The transpiler turns each script block, and each inline script body, into real files under scripts/ with a stable layout and the JAIPH_SCRIPTS variable.
+NodeWorkflowRuntime still always executes from the AST through buildRuntimeGraph.
+Writing the script files this way keeps the bash entrypoints predictable for subprocesses, and it avoids duplicating workflow logic in a second language.

-For how to contribute — branches, test layers, E2E assertion policy, and bash harness details — see Contributing.
+For how to contribute, see Contributing, which covers branches, test layers, the E2E assertion policy, and the bash harness.
 For the *.test.jh language and test blocks, see Testing.

 System overview